 - Drinking enough water will help keep odors away.

 - Drinking more water may even help reduce leakage.

-Do not drink anything 2 to 4 hours before going to bed.
-Be sure to empty your bladder before going to bed to help prevent urine leakage during the night.
+DO NOT drink anything 2 to 4 hours before going to bed.
+Empty your bladder before going to bed to help prevent urine leakage during the night.

 Avoid foods and beverages that can make urine leakage worse.
 These include: